chxndrux214/SQL_Worksheets/README.md

 1. Clone the repository to your local machine.
 2. Review the SQL scripts in the `scripts/` folder.
 3. Execute the scripts in your preferred SQL environment to perform the operations listed above.

+# Assignment_2

+## Jomato Data Analysis

+## About the Dataset

+You work for a data analytics company, and your client is a food delivery platform similar to Jomato.
+They have provided you with a dataset containing information about various restaurants in a city.
+Your task is to analyze this dataset using SQL queries to extract valuable insights and generate reports for your client.

+## Tasks to be Performed

+### 1. Create a User-Defined Function
+- Create a user-defined function to insert the word "Chicken" into the term "Quick Bites," resulting in "Quick Chicken Bites."
+- Use this function to display the restaurant name and cuisine type with the maximum number of ratings.

+### 2. Create a Rating Status Column
+- Create a `Rating Status` column to classify ratings as follows:
+  - `Excellent`: More than 4 stars.
+  - `Good`: Above 3.5 stars and below 5 stars.
+  - `Average`: Above 3 stars and below 3.5 stars.
+  - `Bad`: Below 3 stars.

+### 3. Calculate Ceil, Floor, and Absolute Values
+- Find the `Ceil`, `Floor`, and `Absolute` values of the `Rating` column.
+- Display the current date and separately display the year, month name, and day.

+### 4. Display Restaurant Type and Total Average Cost
+- Use the `ROLLUP` function to display the restaurant type and total average cost.

+## Instructions

+1. Clone the repository to your local machine.
+2. Review the SQL scripts in the `scripts/` folder.
+3. Execute the scripts in your preferred SQL environment to perform the operations listed above.

 .